Ayatpunch/dotzee/IMPLEMENTATION_PLAN.md

 1.  **Getters (Computed Properties):**

-    - [ ] Add `options.getters` to `defineStore`.
+    - [ ] Add `options.getters` to `defineZestStore`.
     - [ ] Getters should be functions that take `state` as an argument.
     - [ ] Integrate getters into the store instance, making them accessible (e.g., `store.myGetter`).
     - [ ] Ensure getters are reactive:
       - [ ] Track dependencies (state properties accessed within the getter).
         - This will implement more fine-grained reactivity, where getters only re-evaluate if their specific property dependencies change.
-        - This also simplifies reacting to changes in nested state for derived values, as the getter's dependencies (e.g., `state.user.name`) are tracked automatically.
+        - This also simplifies reacting to changes in nested state for derived values, as the getter\'s dependencies (e.g., `state.user.name`) are tracked automatically.
       - [ ] Re-evaluate getters when their dependencies change.
     - [ ] Unit tests for getters (calculation, reactivity).